 , more macroesthetic, most macroesthetic

 Relating to a physical defect of tactile (touch) perception in which objects that are felt or handled appear to be much larger than they actually are: Quite often Janine's sister would pick up small things, such as the salt shaker and complain that it was too big for her to use.
 This was related to her macroesthetic awareness of size.

 megalaesthete, megalesthete (s) (noun)

-A giant sensory-nerve ending in Mollusca; such as, oysters, snails, squids, and octopi; thought to be photosensitive: Dr. Marshland was conducting comparative studies of the megalaesthetes of both deep sea and tidal pond dwellers.
+A giant sensory-nerve ending in Mollusca, such as oysters, snails, squids, and octopi and thought to be photosensitive: Dr. Marshland was conducting comparative studies of the megalaesthetes of both deep sea and tidal pond dwellers.

 metallesthesia (s) (noun)

 The recognition of metals through the sense of touch: Merle’s finger tips were so sensitive that she was prized at the jewelry store for her metallesthesia because she was able to identify by touch different precious metals including sterling silver.

 A physician who is certified and legally qualified both to produce a loss of sensations of pain during surgery and to engage in related medical treatment outside the operating room: Dr. Hansen is a qualified metesthesiologist